Gov. Newsom shares emotional story of explaining George Floyd's death to his children

 He opened his remarks by addressing the death of George Floyd.
-Floyd died in police custody in Minnesota this week, sparking national outcry and protests.
+Floyd died in police custody in Minnesota this week, sparking national outcry and protests, including in Southern California.

 Newsom said he was struggling to explain the tragedy to his children, who saw the viral video of Floyd's death on social media.